chatwork/sbt-aws/README.md

 }
 ```

-If your want to use this functions on your build.sbt, Please try as follows.
+If you want to use this functions on your build.sbt, Please try as follows.

 - build.sbt